Atarity/diy-synths/about.md

 ## Why project "X" not in the list?
 The minimum criteria for adding to the database are:
 - The project must have published schematics.
+For simple synths "visual" schematics (Fritzring-like) is ok.
-- If it's a digital device with a microcontroller, a firmware source code   must also be available.
+- If it's a digital device with a microcontroller, a firmware source code   must be available.
 - Video demonstration is a must.

 You can find some of the projects was checked but not in the list due to different reasons.
 I'm trying to track such a projects on the [Watchlist page](/watchlist).